-It has been established so far in the present paper, that when multiple large data sets of beamforming maps are to be examined, it could be a rather challenging task to analyze them.
+It has been established so far in the present paper, that when multiple large datasets of beamforming maps are to be examined, it could be a rather challenging task to analyze them.
 There can be multiple noise source groups acting with different generation mechanisms and various further attributes to consider.
-It has also been presented that PCA can be used to identify the principal components of a data set in order to create a representation of it that makes it possible to determine and subsequently investigate categories or modes of the underlying problem.
+It has also been presented that PCA can be used to identify the principal components of a dataset in order to create a representation of it that makes it possible to determine and subsequently investigate categories or modes of the underlying problem.
 Furthermore, it is possible to calculate the contribution of each input map to each of the modes and vice versa.
-Subgroups of the original data set can also be determined, which can be useful when multiple noise source groups and mechanisms are to be considered for investigation.
-Then CPOD can be used to investigate the effect of pre-determined map subgroups on the modes of the data set.
+Subgroups of the original dataset can also be determined, which can be useful when multiple noise source groups and mechanisms are to be considered for investigation.
+Then, CPOD can be used to investigate the effect of predetermined map subgroups on the modes of the dataset.
 The basic analysis of the combined method24-26 is further developed keeping in mind the unique attributes of interaction tone noise sources of counter-rotating rotors such as UAVs or CRORs presented above, in order to make it possible to identify and subsequently categorize them in an objective and automated manner.
-Therefore, the subgroups investigated by the CPOD process are to be the aforementioned quadrants of interaction tones; see Section IV.
+Therefore, the subgroups investigated by the CPOD process are to be the aforementioned quadrants of interaction tones (see Sec.
+IV).

-The implementation of the CPOD approach is presented

-through the example of the analysis of the CROR measurement test case STD_5598_DP (see Section III).
-In the following section the measurement test cases presented in Fig. 1 will be analyzed.
+The implementation of the CPOD approach is presented through the example of the analysis of the CROR measurement test case STD_5598_DP (see Sec.
+III).
+In Sec.
+VI, the measurement test cases presented in Fig. 1 will be analyzed.
 As a summary of the steps of the identification process, a flow chart has been created, which can be seen in Fig. 6.
 The steps have been sorted into main subgroups, in order to make it easier to follow the process.
 These are marked with different colors in the flow chart of Fig. 6.

-In order to obtain the data set for the investigation, measurement data is to be collected using a phased array microphone system and a side-view configuration of the counter-rotating system as can be seen in Fig. 2.
-Then, beamforming in the frequency domain has to be carried out on the phased array microphone data in order to create beamforming maps (see Steps 1) and 2) marked with grey color in the flow chart of Fig. 6).
-As the current goal is to investigate interaction tones only, which can be associated with distinct frequency bins, the interaction tone frequencies are to be calculated and the frequency bins associated with them are to be identified (see Step 3) in Fig. 6).
+In order to obtain the dataset for the investigation, measurement data are to be collected using a phased array microphone system and a side-view configuration of the counter-rotating system as can be seen in Fig. 2.
+Then, beamforming in the frequency domain has to be carried out on the phased array microphone data in order to create beamforming maps (see steps 1 and 2 marked with gray color in the flow chart of Fig. 6).
+As the current goal is to investigate interaction tones only, which can be associated with distinct frequency bins, the interaction tone frequencies are to be calculated and the frequency bins associated with them are to be identified (see step 3 in Fig. 6).
 From here on, only the beamforming maps associated with these pre-determined interaction tone frequency bins are to be analyzed.

-It has been presented in Section IV that the radiation efficiency for an interaction tone is proportional to the value of the reciprocal of the azimuthal mode number, 1/m (see Eq.
-(15)).
-Therefore, the 1/m values are to be calculated for each interaction tone (see Step 4) in Fig. 6).
-When multiple interaction tones are present in a frequency bin, in order to determine which interaction tone will most likely be dominant, the one with the largest 1/m value needs to be considered for further investigations (see Step 5) in Fig. 6).
+It has been presented in Sec.
+IV that the radiation efficiency for an interaction tone is proportional to the value of the reciprocal of the azimuthal mode number, 1/m [see Eq.
+(15)].
+Therefore, the 1/m values are to be calculated for each interaction tone (see step 4 in Fig. 6).
+When multiple interaction tones are present in a frequency bin, in order to determine which interaction tone will most likely be dominant, the one with the largest 1/m value needs to be considered for further investigations (see step 5 in Fig. 6).